vector-of-bool/vector-of-bool.github.io/_posts/2018-11-6-dumbest-allocator.md

 };
 ```

-It's hard-coded to use `bumping_memory_resource`, but it doesn't actually use
+Our bumping allocator doesn't use `bumping_memory_resource` directly.
+It takes
+a template parameter to the real resource to use, and just calls `allocate()`
-anything special about it: Just `allocate()` and `deallocate()`.
-We could
+and `deallocate()`.
+We also `static_assert` that `T` is sufficiently aligned
-templatize this on any type of "simple memory resource."
+by the alignment requirements of the memory resource.

-Those who have written pre-C++17 Allocators will be happy to find that the
+Those who have written pre-C++17/14 Allocators will be happy to find that the
-C++17 Allocator changes are welcome additions.
-No longer do you need to pull
+C++14/17 Allocator requirements are much easier to satisfy.
+No longer do you
-teeth and sacrifice goats to get a useful Allocator.
+need to pull teeth and sacrifice goats to get a useful Allocator.

 In truth, none of the above classes really represent *The* Dumbest Allocator,
 but all three of them together combine their forces to make this: